DJShankyShoe/scythe/README.md

 ### Scenario 2: Honeypot Credentials for Attribution of Threat Actors Triggering the Tripwires
 > Releasing fake credentials on such places will lure attackers to our site, giving us information about their fingerprints.

-`Release of our website credentials on pastebins`
+`Release of our honeypot website credentials on pastebins`

 ![image](https://user-images.githubusercontent.com/62169971/150104029-e7cfb3ad-775f-4a50-9ad3-4c2ea24f1e40.png)
 ---